 PPE - We will use PPE as per government instructions and staff will now be using face covering/mask in all customer facing areas.

-CURFEW - As of 24 September the government have imposed a 10pm curfew.
-We are permitted to allow a drinking up period after 10pm of approximately 15 minutes and by 10.30pm all guests should be in rooms and out of public areas.
+CURFEW - As of 24 September the government has imposed a 10pm curfew.
+We are permitted to allow a drinking up period after 10pm of approximately 15 minutes and by 10.20pm all guests should be in rooms and out of public areas.
 We thank you for your co operation in this matter.

 COVID-19 - If you become unwell during your stay with us you will be asked to leave as soon as possible and without further contact with guests and staff in order to self-isolate at home.